WissamAntoun/WissamAntoun/README.md

 ## I'm a Researcher, Developer, and Gamer!

-- I’m currently working on finishing my Master's thesis on Arabic Chatbots 💬!
+- I’m currently working on finishing my Master's thesis on Transformers for Arabic NLP 💬!
 - I'm also actively researching other Arabic NLP tasks (Language modeling, Text Classification, Segmentation...)
 - I'm interested in DL, DIY projects, and tech hardware 💻